 Which Salon POS System Is Best For You?

 Running a service business isn’t easy—there will always be cranky customers, canceled bookings, and missed appointments—but it doesn’t have to be as hard as it used to be.
 If you’re relying on un-synced payment processors, inventory trackers, and booking tools, then you’re doing something wrong.
 With full-featured, integrated software solutions like Square and others, you can sit back and let your POS system do most of the hard labor.
-Any of the above top five salon POS choices is an excellent alternative to using separate booking and POS software, and all have been tailored to fit the needs of your salon, spa, gym, or clinic.
+Any of the above top five salon POS choices is an excellent alternative to using separate booking and POS software, and all have been tailored to fit the needs of your salon, spa, gym, or clinic in 2021.

 Have you used any of these POS systems for salons and noticed an improvement in your business?
 Give us a shout in the comments section below and let us know how you’re doing!
 Not sure how you’re going to be able to afford a salon point of sale?
 Read Small Business Loans For Beauty & Nail Salons to learn about your best salon point of sale system financing options.

 In Summary: The 5 Best Salon POS Systems For Small Businesses

 - Square Appointments: Best for independent contractors who need built-in payment processing.

 - Lightspeed POS: Best for salons that sell products and need to provide a retail experience.

 - Clover POS: Best for customizability and flexibility of function.